 Here's what streamlined looks like in practice, not theory:

 Evening: Cleanser that removes sunscreen and daily buildup, one treatment product targeting your primary concern (retinoid for aging, azelaic acid for redness, adapalene for acne), moisturizer.
 Three steps.
+The retinoid earns its single slot: a systematic review of randomized controlled trials in the International Journal of Women's Dermatology found that topical tretinoin improved the clinical appearance of photoaging, including wrinkling and mottled hyperpigmentation, as early as one month into use.

 Notice what's missing: toner (unless it's your treatment step), essence (unless your skin is genuinely very dry and you need the extra hydration layer), eye cream (unless the skin around your eyes reacts poorly to your face moisturizer), facial oil (unless your moisturizer isn't adequately occlusive for your skin type).